edkademan/sesshin-greeter/Readme.txt

   • there is a job for which no one was assigned
   • someone wasn't assigned a room or was assigned a room that it doesn't recognize
-  • someone wasn't assigned a shower or was assigned a shower that it doesn't recognize
+  • someone was assigned a shower that it doesn't recognize
-  • someone wasn't assigned a shower time or was assigned one that it doesn't recognize
+  • someone was assigned a shower time that it doesn't recognize
   • more people were assigned to take a bath at the same time than that bath can accommodate.